tayyabhaseeb/solo-project-hometown-site/README.md

 ## Stretch Goals: COMPLETED

-- Make it about your own honetown, country or whatever place: Karaburun
+- Make it about your own hometown, country or whatever place: Karaburun
 - Use different color palette: [Colors](https://coolors.co/c7eae4-a7e8bd-fcbcb8-efa7a7-ffd972)
 - Add Google Font: [Josefin Sans](https://fonts.google.com/specimen/Josefin+Sans)
 - Find a way to use :hover: My images has transition attributes with hover pseudo class